ecoscape-earth/ecoscape-layers/README.md

 - `species_list`: path to txt file of the bird species for which habitat layers should be generated, formatted as 6-letter eBird species codes on individual lines.

-- `terrain`: path to initial landcover raster.
+- `landcover`: path to initial landcover raster.

 Optional:

-- `terrain_codes`: path to a CSV containing landcover type codes.
-If it does not yet exist, a CSV based on the final landscapeerrain matrix layer will be created at this path.

-- `species_range_folder`: path to folder to which downloaded eBird range maps should be saved.

 - `output_folder`: path to output folder.

-- `crs`: desired common CRS of the outputted layers as an ESRI WKT string, or None to use the CRS of the input terrain raster.
+- `crs`: desired common CRS of the outputted layers as an ESRI WKT string, or None to use the CRS of the input landcover raster.
     - <b>Note</b>: if the ESRI WKT string contains double quotes that are ignored when the string is given as a command line argument, use single quotes in place of double quotes.

-- `resolution`: desired resolution in the units of the chosen CRS, or None to use the resolution of the input terrain raster.
+- `resolution`: desired resolution in the units of the chosen CRS, or None to use the resolution of the input landcover raster.

-- `resampling`: resampling method to use if reprojection of the input terrain layer is required; see https://gdal.org/programs/gdalwarp.html#cmdoption-gdalwarp-r for valid options.
+- `resampling`: resampling method to use if reprojection of the input landcover layer is required; see https://gdal.org/programs/gdalwarp.html#cmdoption-gdalwarp-r for valid options.

 - `bounds`: four coordinate numbers representing a bounding box (xmin, ymin, xmax, ymax) for the output layers in terms of the chosen CRS.